By-DevOps-For-DevOps/ecs-cicd/README.md

 ### Other steps

-1. Create an ECS repository in the same region as your ECS Cluster (e.g. `microservice/ngp-node-server`)
-1. Your app repository must contain `ecs/service.yaml` and `buildspec.yaml`.
+1. Your app repository must contain [buildspec.yaml](https://github.com/microservices-today/ngp-nodejs/blob/master/buildspec.yml) and [ecs.sh](https://github.com/microservices-today/ngp-nodejs/blob/master/ecs.sh) files
-1. GitHub Token with `admin:repo_hook` and `repo` scopes.
+1. You should generate [GitHub Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with `admin:repo_hook` and `repo` scopes to enable github changes to trigger this pipeline.
 1. (Optional) Notifications can be enabled by running [ngp-notification](https://github.com/microservices-today/ngp-notification.git) first and providing the SNS Topic ARN from the CloudFormation output as `SNSTopicARN` parameter value.